top of page

 • Slows wound healing

-• causes pimples and discoloration
+• Causes pimples and discolouration

 • Makes inflammatory skin problems worse